Home » Cocktails » Easy Champagne Punch For a Crowd

 Frequently Asked Questions

-The pineapple and orange juice are so bold, you don’t need to splurge on good bubbly.
-A super cheap bottle is perfect especially if you need to make multiple batches.
+The pineapple and orange juice are so bold you don’t need to splurge on good bubbly.
+A super cheap bottle is perfect, especially if you need to make multiple batches.
 Save the expensive bottles for sipping for a special occasion.
+Often the less expensive bottles tend to be on the sweeter side which is just fine for the citrus juices in this recipe.

 Can you make this punch ahead of time?